PrismaticFlame/Spring_2024_Notes/Spring 24/Final Exam Review 144.md

 - **Parsec**
 - **Apparent Brightness (magnitude)**
 - **Luminosity**
+	- We can't measure stellar size for stars far away, so must get indirect determinations of the size of stars
+	- Luminosity is related to both temperature and surface area
+		- Larger stars radiate more than smaller stars
+	- $L \propto r^2T^4$ or "Luminosity is proportional to radius squared times temperature to the fourth" so the higher the temperature and luminosity, the higher the radius of the star!
 - **Dwarf stars**
 - **Giant stars**
+	- Giants: 10 - 100 times the radius of the Sun ($R_{\Phi}$)
+	- Super Giants: up to 1000 $R_{\Phi}$
+	-
 - **Spectral Class**
 - **Luminosity Class**
 - **Cosmic Background Radiation**